-Five members of Florida’s U.S. House Democratic Delegation has accused Governor Ron DeSantis of hiding and manipulating the state’s coronavirus data to speed up the state’s reopening.
+Members of the U.S. House Democratic Delegation in Florida have accused Governor Ron DeSantis of altering the state’s COVID-19 data to speed up the reopening.

 “We had to fight with the state when they tried to block information about the nursing home cases and deaths in nursing homes, we had to fight with the state over medical examiner numbers and why they’re not including deaths from people who are not from Florida,” said Deutch, noting that accurate data is crucial for the reasoning behind any decision-making.
 “It’s one thing after another.”

 The governor’s office has yet to comment on that press conference.

 DeSantis claimed that Jones was fired for “a bunch of different reasons.”